Cat & Dog Euthanasia & End of Life Care

 The Euthanasia Procedure

 Our veterinarians can perform pet euthanasia either in one of our hospitals or in the comfort of your home.
 We will give you all the time you need to say your final goodbyes to your pet.
-When you are ready, your pet receives two injections.
-The first is a sedative that helps them calm down, relax, and drift off to sleep.
-The second will be the euthanasia medication which works by slowly stopping your pet’s heart.
-These procedures are wholly painless, and your pet will drift off peacefully.
+This procedure will allow your pet to drift off peacefully.